 IASEL is a Java program.
 It is designed with portability in mind and is tested on both Windows and Linux.
-In theory it should also run on MacOS X, Other UNIX systems and perhaps HP OpenVMS.
+In theory it should also run on MacOS X and other UNIX systems.

 The software is primarily tested with Sun Java 1.6 (Java 6).
 It has not been tested on older versions or any 3rd-party Java Virtual Machines.